serena-xue/2025Spring-Telling-Stories-with-Data/README.md

 - With help of visualization, how to make a presentation easier to understand and more impressive

 # Portfolio
+This is my public portfolio for Telling Stories with Data at CMU!
+Here's where all my cool work will go.
+You should probably hire me.

 - Week 1
 - Week 2